qmugnier/pm4py-ws/README.md

 pip install -U pm4pyws

-Then, the script "main.py" could be launched with pre-defined log
+Then, the script "main.py" could be launched with pre-defined log In this case, the databases "event_logs.db" and "users.db" should be there with the pre-defined logs, contained in the "logs" folder.

-Or the "run_log.py" and "run_log.bat" could be copied (for example, in C:), and then XES files be open by double click by launching them through "run_log.bat"

 HOW TO BUILD ON SOURCES: